Metsuryu/probabilityCalculator/README.md

   * Technical [Determines whether alignment is solved]
   - Instrumental convergence applies to AGI = 80-95% Weight:1

-  - AGI not achieved with robust methods = 55-80% Weight:1
+  - AGI not achieved with robustly alignable methods = 55-80% Weight:1
   - Interp doesn't hold for stronger models = 60 - 75% Weight:0.9
   - AGI can be deceptively aligned = 5-80% (5% if achieved with robust methods and Interp holds for stronger models, up to 80% if using something else, or interp. becomes harder).
 Weight:1